Notes on Nationalism: Content

 Orwell argues that nationalism largely influences the thoughts and actions of people, even in such everyday tasks as decision-making and reasoning.
-The example provided is of asking the question: "Out of the three major Allies, which contributed most to the fall of Nazism?".
+The example provided is of asking the question: "Which of the three great allies, the U.S.S.R., Britain and the U.S.A., has contributed most to the defeat of Germany?".
 People aligned with the United States, Britain and the Soviet Union would consider their country first before they attempt to search for supportive arguments.

 One of the themes that Orwell discusses is the effect of nationalistic sentiment on human thinking.
 Nationalism causes dishonesty within people because, he argues, every nationalist, having chosen one side, persuades himself that his side is the strongest, regardless of the arguments against the faction.
 From that sense of superiority, people then argue for and defend their faction.
 The slightest slur or criticism from another faction causes them to retort or be violent since they realise they are serving a larger entity, which provides them with that sense of security and so they must defend it.

 Additionally, they may become ignorant to the point of self-deception:

 The nationalist not only does not disapprove of atrocities committed by his own side, but he has a remarkable capacity for not even hearing about them.
 For quite six years the English admirers of Hitler contrived not to learn of the existence of Dachau and Buchenwald.
 And those who are loudest in denouncing the German concentration camps are often quite unaware, or only very dimly aware, that there are also concentration camps in Russia.
 Huge events like the Ukraine famine of 1933, involving the deaths of millions of people, have actually escaped the attention of the majority of English russophiles.